browserslist/browserslist/README.md

   Default is `false.`
 * `dangerousExtend`: Disable security checks for `extend` query.
   Default is `false.`
+* `mobileToDesktop`: Alias mobile browsers to the desktop version when Can I Use doesn't have data about the specified version.
+  Default is `false`.

 For non-JS environment and debug purpose you can use CLI tool: